June Mountain, California

 We really had fun on the 3 “double-black” run on the top half of the J7 lift.

-We love the Eastern Sierra and would definitely go back to June, but it probably wouldn’t be a dedicated trip to JUST ski June.
-We would probably spend only one-day at a time there due to the small size, and spend another day at Mammoth.
-We aren’t super fond of Mammoth so it would probably be a 2-day trip.
+We love the Eastern Sierra and would definitely go back to June.
+We’d really like to try the lower part of the mountain when the snow is good.
+However, it probably wouldn’t be a dedicated trip to JUST ski June.
+We would probably spend only one-day here due to the small size, and spend another day at Mammoth.

-This is a new section for us.
-This was the first ski area we visited with our Truck Camper.
+This was the first ski area we visited with our Truck Camper which has since been sold and replaced with an Escape Trailer.
 We stayed in the Mammoth RV park in Mammoth Lakes, which has electrical hookups and the usual facilities.
 It’s quiet but a little expensive at $55/night.
 For free camping they said we could camp overnight in the June parking lot if we wanted to, but a nicer option might be any of the many dirt roads in the surrounding BLM land.
 We noticed some spots off of North Shore Dr. back toward highway 395.
 The campground there is closed in the winter.